monsoonmaelstrom/book2/book2.md

 “It’s the sort of thing she would find… practical,” he finishes with a flat affectation.
 “And here we are,” he says approaching a short staircase in front of a brick house, and gesturing to the door as he steps aside.

 I knock on the door and wait.
-After a few minutes, Anna, the same woman from Leisch opens the door.
+After a few minutes, Anna, the same woman from Leisch, opens the door.
 She looks as disinterested as ever when she invites us in and leads us to a sitting room.

 Giorgi and I sit down to wait, but Alex moves around the room restlessly picking up items, inspecting them, and setting them back down.
 I’m not sure if it’s nerves or boredom, but I keep an eye on him as he rifles through the items on the bookshelves.
 Finally, he pockets something from the shelf, rearranges a few of the knickknacks, and brings a bronze statue over to the table in front of where Giorgi and I are sitting before perching on the arm of the sofa, with his arms folded across his chest.